jplevyak/key-whisper-network/README.md

 - **Local Conversation Control**: Users can clear the conversation history for any contact on their own device using a dedicated trash icon in the chat interface.
 - **Secure Message Forwarding**: Messages can be forwarded to other contacts securely, maintaining the end-to-end encryption.
 - **Secure Contact Sharing**: Securely share contact keys with other users.
 Attached keys are ephemeral—they expire after 24 hours and are automatically stripped from messages after being forwarded or added, preventing key proliferation.
+- **Secure File Encryption**: Encrypt files locally with a unique, one-time-use random key.
+Sharing is a two-step process: you get an encrypted `.ccred` file to send via any channel (email, cloud, etc.), and the decryption key is sent securely via the chat.
+This separates the payload from the key for maximum security.
+Keys are ephemeral and deleted immediately after use.
 - **Flexible Group Tagging**: Create "group" tags locally to categorize contacts.
 This allows sending the same message to multiple contacts by associating it with a group name.
 Recipients see the group name attached to the message and can choose to create their own local group with that name, managing their own contact associations for that group.
 Group memberships are not synchronized between users, maintaining privacy and local control.
 - **Push Notifications**: Stay updated with new messages through push notifications (requires PWA installation and user permission on some platforms).
 - **Progressive Web App (PWA)**: Installable as a PWA for a more native app-like experience on supported devices.